Especially if your own circuit has a display to show values, the next step is often to connect an interface option.

 This will redirect you to an overview page.
 Here you can make all settings regarding the rotary encoder.

-The “GPIO <- A” and “GPIO <- B” settings correspond to the connections of the rotary encoder which are shown in the circuit diagram above by the green and blue lines.
+The “GPIO <- A” and “GPIO <- B” settings correspond to the connections of the rotary encoder, which are shown in the circuit diagram above by the green and blue lines.

 For most rotary encoders you can set the “Mode” setting as shown.

-As soon as you have configured everything correctly, you can save the settings by clicking on “Submit”.
+Once you have configured everything correctly, you can save the settings by clicking on “Submit”.

 Test rotary encoder